MillerLabFTW/OpenSourcePneumaticSystem/README.md

 1. Finally, open `PneumaticFirmware.ino` in Arduino and upload to Industruino using the upload button.

 ###Processing and Libraries Installation
-1. Download the latest version of Processing for your OS from [https://processing.org/download/](https://processing.org/download/)
+1. Download the latest version of Processing for your OS from [https://processing.org/download/](https://processing.org/download/).
+Unzip the ZIP folder and move its contents to a desired permanent location (for example, the Documents folder).
-1. Connect Industruino to computer via USB connection
+1. Connect Industruino to computer via USB connection.
 1. Open `ProcessingGUI` in Processing and run the program.
 If all libraries are installed, the GUI will open and you can proceed to the next section.
 If a library is missing, one of the following errors may occur:
 ![image of error in Processing console](PicsVids/ProcessingLibraryError.PNG)
 1. Libraries can be installed by accessing `Sketch`->`Import Library`->`Add Library` on the Processing Taskbar.
 From this list, find and install the missing libraries.
-Libraries will automatically install to the Processing sketchbook
+Libraries will automatically install to the Processing sketchbook.
-1. Once all the libraries are installed, try to run the GUI again
+1. Once all the libraries are installed, try to run the GUI again.

 ###GUI Overview
 The Processing GUI (depicted below) allows the user to specify settings for a pneumatic program.